signalkuppe/pequeno/README.md

 Page and path options (together with --data) are useful during development to **speed up page refresh** or during build if you want to **write only a specified page or path.**

-For example if you want to **develop a specific news page** you can run
+For example if you want to **develop a specific news page** maybe fetching just a single item from an api, you can run

-`npx pequeno --page=news-item --path=/news/news-1-slug/index.html --data=news --serve`
+`npx pequeno --page=news-item --path=/news/news-1-slug/index.html --data=news --dataParam=news-1-slug --noAfterBuild --noProcessHtml --serve`

 Or if you want to develop a **single page** that doesn’t need any data/libs/files you can be quicker with